stringdotjar/flixelgdx/README.md

 #### Using FlixelGDX logging in a regular libGDX project

 The static methods `Flixel.info`, `Flixel.warn`, and `Flixel.error` use a default logger that is created when Flixel is initialized (e.g. by `FlixelGame`).
 If you use FlixelGDX only as a library and never call `Flixel.initialize()`, you can still call these methods after setting your own logger with `Flixel.setLogger(logger)` so that all Flixel log calls go through your pipeline.
 Alternatively, use your existing logging in parallel; Flixel’s API is just a convenience and doesn’t replace libGDX or other logging.

-## Supported Platforms

-FlixelGDX supports the following platforms through its modular backend system:

-- **Desktop**: Windows, macOS, and Linux via LWJGL3.
-- **Android**: Full support for Android mobile devices.
-- **iOS**: Support via RoboVM.
-- **Web**: Support via TeaVM.

-> [!WARNING]
-> FlixelGDX is a _modern_ framework, which means it requires modern Java.
-You must use Java 17 or higher to be able
-> to use FlixelGDX.
-Because of this, web games don't (and can't) support GWT, it is done through a modern
-> library called TeaVM, which transpiles Java code to JavaScript to be run in a browser.